LePotiBlagueur/Talks/README.md

 This repository is licensed under the terms specified in the [LICENSE](LICENSE) file.

-All presentations in this repository are licenced under license CC BY-SA 4.0 (Creative Commons Attribution-ShareAlike 4.0 International)
+All the scripts, images, markdown text and presentation in this repository are licenced under license CC BY-SA 4.0 (Creative Commons Attribution-ShareAlike 4.0 International)

 This license requires that reusers give credit to the creator.
 It allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, even for commercial purposes.
 If others remix, adapt, or build upon the material, they must license the modified material under identical terms.